sarisabban/RosettaDesign/README.md

 `sudo apt install DSSP`

+2. It goes without saying that you need to download and compile [PyRosetta](http://www.pyrosetta.org/) to use this script.

-2. You will also need some python libraries that are used within the script, install them using the following commands:
+3. You will also need some python libraries that are used within the script, install them using the following commands:

     * If you do not have pip that installs python libraries, install it using this command: